deelawn/csvee/README.md

 # csvee
-encoding/csv wrapper that supports (un)marshaling to structs
+encoding/csv wrapper that supports unmarshaling to structs

+TODO: support marshaling from struct to CSV